GitHubAssessments/CVE_Assessments_02_2020/README.md

 https://docs.microsoft.com/en-us/windows/win32/api/shellapi/nf-shellapi-shellexecuteexa

-Attributes that we can search for:
+Attributes that we can search for associated with the event of an insufficient buffer are:

 I.	System process connects to network (likely due to code injection or exploit)